 This is Hong Kong City.
 You can't trust anyone.

-- In Punisher Max the Chinese Mafia is one of the many criminal organizations operating in New York.
-They have a brief but memorable appearance when Nicky pays them a visit and teaches them why you don't fuck with the Cesare Crime Family.
+- In Punisher MAX the Triads and the Tongs are one of the many criminal organizations operating in New York City.
+They have a brief but memorable appearance when Nicky Cavella pays them a visit and teaches them why you don't fuck with the Cesare Crime Family.
 Hint: It involves child homicide and soup... please don't ask for more details.

 - In Judge Dredd, the judicial system of Hong Tong (the future Hong Kong) has been largely infiltrated and taken over by Triads, much as the Hondo-Cit (Japan) Judges were overtaken by the Yakuza.